cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

 All main steps of the SOP may not be always required, and depending on the context, one may want to go through the end of the SOP anyhow after a detection, or not.

+Be aware that this procedure may take hours if not days, and is quite non-predictable in terms of required time!

 Version: 0.2 as of 03/14/2024

 # 1) Admin check